Judging by the title, we all know why you’re here. You recently got your brand-new pair of AirPods; you brought them home with high hopes and dreams.

 3. Check The Battery

 Keeping your AirPods charged at all times is, of course, a top priority for AirPods users.
 The way that AirPods batteries work is that you can pop the AirPods back in the case for a quick top-up.
-You can do this about three or four times before the case itself needs charging.
+You can do this about three or four times before the case itself needs to be charged.

 If both components are out of charge, then a battery recharge is long overdue.
 After a full charge, AirPods will last anywhere between an hour to an hour and a half at max before they need to be charged again.

-Therefore, you do not have to worry about your battery underperforming because that is how it works.
-In case you have already charged your batteries, then pop your AirPods back into the case for about fifteen to thirty seconds.
+Therefore, you do not have to worry about your battery underperforming, as that is how it is designed to work.
+If you have already charged your AirPods, then pop them back into the case for about 15 to 30 seconds.

-Open the lid and take them out, and they should be working fine after that.
+Open the lid and remove them; they should work fine after that.

 4. Test The Casing

-In case your AirPods are fully charged but still do not seem to be working.
+If your AirPods are fully charged but still not working.
 The fault probably lies within the charging case itself that holds them.

-The case may either be out of charge, or the battery may have a fault that is preventing the case from being charged even when it is plugged in.
+The case may be out of charge, or the battery may have a fault that prevents the case from charging even when it is plugged in.

 You can either replace the batteries of the case if you have a wireless charging case or check the charging wire alternatively to see if there is a fault there.
 Either way, it is nothing to worry about.